 The ACT Test

 The ACT test is a college entrance examination and measures mastery in five areas: English, Math, Reading, Science, and Writing.
 The test is offered at CCHS throughout the year.
 Please visit www.act.org for more information and to register for the ACT.
 We encourage students to begin to take the ACT early in their junior year.
 Students are encouraged to take the ACT at least three times because most students tend to improve their score each subsequent time.
 Many colleges will not accept ACT scores after October of the senior year.

-The PSAT/NMSQT Test – Wednesday, October 19th
+The PSAT/NMSQT Test – October 16

-PSAT 2016/2017 Dates
+PSAT 2019/2020 Dates

-All 9th graders – September 27th
+All 9th graders – October 15

-All 10th Graders – February 23rd
+All 10th Graders – March 24

 The SAT Test

 The SAT and SAT Subject Tests are globally recognized college admissions exams designed to assess academic readiness for college.
-These exams provide a path to opportunities, financial support, and scholarships, in a way that’s fair to all students.
+These exams provide a path to opportunities, financial support, and scholarships in a way that’s fair to all students.
 The SAT and SAT Subject Tests keep pace with what colleges are looking for today, measuring the skills required for success in the 21st century.
 The test measures knowledge of reading, writing, and math skills.
 The SAT and other College Board tests are offered several times a year.
 Most students take the SAT for the first time during the spring of their junior year and a second time during the fall of their senior year.